imagej/imagej.github.io/_pages/plugins/trackmate/custom-actions.md

     @Override
     public TrackMateAction create( final TrackMateGUIController controller )

 This means that when we create our specific action, we have access to the some of GUI context through the controller.
-We therefore have to check its {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/plugins/trackmateGUIController.java' label='API' %} to know what we can get.
+We therefore have to check its {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/gui/plugins/trackmateGUIController.java' label='API' %} to know what we can get.
 It gives us access to:

 -   The GUI window itself (`public TrackMateWizard getGUI()`), that we can use as parent for dialogs, wild live GUI editing...
 -   The trackmate plugin (`public TrackMate getPlugin()`), hereby the model and settings objects.